-Used to contain the URI to the media file, a VAST tag must contain a minimum of three non-VPAID media files at quality values of high, medium, and low.
-If VPAID is being used, one <MediaFile> element may be provided but the VPAID ad must offer files of three different quality levels.
+Used to contain the URI to the linear video file, a VAST tag must contain a minimum of three non-VPAID, ready-to-serve video files at quality values of high, medium, and low.
+If VPAID is being used, at least one ready-to-serve video file may be provided but the VPAID creative unit must be provided using the <InteractiveCreativeFile> element and offer files of three different ready-to-serve quality levels.
 Guidelines for ads that fulfill quality levels of high, medium, or low can be found in the IAB Digital Video Ad Format Guidelines.
 An adaptive bitrate streaming file featuring the three quality levels may also be provided.

 Required Yes Parent MediaFiles only for InLine format Bounded 1+ Content A CDATA-wrapped URI to a media file encoded to the video standard indicated in the quality attribute.
 Attributes Description delivery either "progressive" for progressive download protocols (such as HTTP) or "streaming" for streaming protocols. type MIME type for the file container.
-Popular MIME types include, but are not limited to "video/x-flv" for Flash Video and "video/mp4" for MP4 width the native width of the video file, in pixels height the native height of the video file, in pixels codec the codec used to encode the file which can take values as specified by RFC 4281: http://tools.ietf.org/html/rfc4281 id an identifier for the media file bitrate or minBitrate and maxBitrate for progressive load video, the bitrate value specifies the average bitrate for the media file; otherwise the minBitrate and maxBitrate can be used together to specify the minimum and maximum bitrates for streaming videos scalable a Boolean value that indicates whether the media file is meant to scale to larger dimensions. maintainAspectRatio a Boolean value that indicates whether aspect ratio for media file dimensions should be maintained when scaled to new dimensions apiFramework identifies the API needed to execute an interactive media file required
+Popular MIME types include, but are not limited to "video/x-flv" for Flash Video and "video/mp4" for MP4 width the native width of the video file, in pixels height the native height of the video file, in pixels codec the codec used to encode the file which can take values as specified by RFC 4281: http://tools.ietf.org/html/rfc4281 id an identifier for the media file bitrate or minBitrate and maxBitrate for progressive load video, the bitrate value specifies the average bitrate for the media file; otherwise the minBitrate and maxBitrate can be used together to specify the minimum and maximum bitrates for streaming videos scalable a Boolean value that indicates whether the media file is meant to scale to larger dimensions. maintainAspectRatio a Boolean value that indicates whether aspect ratio for media file dimensions should be maintained when scaled to new dimensions apiFramework identifies the API needed to execute an interactive media file.
+Please note that this attribute will be deprecated in a future version of VAST.
+Current support is for backward compatibility only.
+Please use the <interactivecreativefile> element moving forward to include files that require an API for execution.</interactivecreativefile> apiFramework to be deprecated in a future version of VAST.
+Please use <InteractiveCreativeFile> element to provide API files require it may ignore a VAST response when not provided.
+If an ad is rejected for this reason, error code 406 should be returned.